formicary/my-bank/README.md

 * A customer can transfer between their accounts
 * Change **Maxi-Savings accounts** to have an interest rate of 5% assuming no withdrawals in the past 10 days otherwise 0.1%
 * Interest rates should accrue and compound daily (incl. weekends), rates above are per-annum

+(Initial source provided by Formicary as a programming exercise)